 - An Insolvency Practitioner’s Licence is granted to an individual who has demonstrated sufficient relevant experience and who has passed the professional exams (some older practitioners may have been granted licences without exams, which was known as grandfathering).
 Insolvency Licenses only issued to individuals and therefore Insolvency Practitioners can only be individuals

-- In Insolvency Practitioner much apply each year for a licence (the right to work as an Insolvency Practitioner)
+- An Insolvency Practitioner must apply each year for a licence (the right to work as an Insolvency Practitioner)